VirgilSecurity/virgil-crypto-c/docs/class.md

 Value: Meaning:
 0: Instance is not a reference.
 1: Instance is a reference to the other instance.

+need_definition:
+    Defines if instance requires type definition.
+The need_definition attribute is optional.
+It can take one of the following values:

+Value: Meaning:
+public: Instance type definition is used within private scope.
+private: Instance type definition is used within private scope.

 name:
     Property name.
 The name attribute is required.